rdbcache/rdbcache.github.io/download.md

 ## Install rdbcache

-rdbcache is a java application.
+rdbcache is a Java application.
 It requires Java version 1.8+ runtime environment.

 #### For Mac/Linux: